 But then Barkley rose as only he can, breaking a 23-yard touchdown run and then a 39-yard TD sprint to allow the Eagles to pull away—hell, he didn't even have to arse-first hurdle any of the Commanders, which took away some of the luster of his 26-carry, 146-yard night.
 The bar he has set this season is becoming absurdly high even for him; he should be able to pace himself more strategically, like the Bayou Swede pole vaulter Mondo Duplantis, who keeps setting records an increment at a time to maximize his bonuses.
 Once you jump all the way over an NFL defensive back, people wonder if you've lost your competitive edge when you don't do it again.

 Barkley’s true achievement here was that he almost surely made all but the most committed Eagle crank forget that they have officially turned on Elliott, and still don't believe there are any virtues to be found in coach Nick Sirianni and his atrocious 42-19 career record.
-Philadelphia are 8-2 this year, the third best record in the league after Kansas City and Detroit, and Sirianni still always looks haggard and desperate, as though the wolves are closing on him while he's trying to deliver the heart, lungs, and liver to the transplant center to save the town's beloved octogenarian grade school teacher.
+Philadelphia is 8-2 this year, the third-best record in the league after Kansas City and Detroit, and Sirianni still always looks haggard and desperate, as though the wolves are closing on him while he's trying to deliver the heart, lungs, and liver to the transplant center to save the town's beloved octogenarian grade school teacher.

 That's a lot of weight to put on Barkley's shoulders, but as he is one of the most delightful stories of this season, he feels perfectly cast for the job.
 He is on pace for 2,044 yards and 18 rushing and receiving touchdowns, and the 10 he has already scored have come from an average distance of 21 yards.
-In other words, he is also saving quarterback Jalen Hurts' hinder as well as Sirianni's, and now Elliott's as well.
+In other words, he is also saving quarterback Jalen Hurts's hinder as well as Sirianni's, and now Elliott's as well.
 Barkley is by any measure the only athlete, person, mammal or living thing that Philadelphians will agree that they cannot loathe, and his only shortcoming is that his signature moment may have come three months early.

-So never forget all the bad news that hasn’t hit the transaction wire out of Philly because Barkley has been there spackling the holes almost before they appear.
+So never forget all the bad news that hasn’t hit the transaction wire out of Philly, because Barkley has been there spackling the holes almost before they appear.
 Nothing cures quite like a long run, especially one like Barkley’s last touchdown, when he not only sprinted into the end zone but sprinted back to the bench to accept thanks from all the people whose jobs he has helped save or prolong this year.
 Saquon Barkley has become the Santa the fan base cannot boo.
 Yes, the original story is more legend than truth, there, but Barkley is getting pretty damned mythical himself.
 He is, to put it simply, a better Gritty.